denisppinheiro/wso2apim-docker-oraclexe/README.md

 * **SID**: XE

-## Provision Oracle XE for WSO2 API-M using Docker
+## Provisioning Oracle XE for WSO2 API-M using Docker

 #### Prerequirements
 * Docker Engine
 * Oracle SQL Developer (only for check -- it's must to have also JDK 8+ properly installed)

 1. Clone the project: